 The rarest of the rare, apricot Poodles have light red coats that appear to be cream; however, you will notice a light red tint to their fur.
 This is a relatively new color and very, very hard to find.

 Poodle Color Changes

 As we briefly mentioned, some Poodle colors will change as they age.
-When a puppy keeps the same color as he matures, this is referred to as “holding.”
-If a puppy’s color fades as he grows older, he is known as “clear.”
-For instance, a Café au Lait Poodle will be born a dark brown color.
+When a puppy keeps the same color as they mature, this is referred to as “holding.”
+If a puppy’s color fades as they grow older, they are known as “clear.”
+For instance, a café au lait Poodle will be born a dark brown color.

 Conclusion: Poodle Colors